masonyoungblood/CattleBrandABM/README.md

 prop_correct <- mean(read.csv("letters_checked.csv")$initials)*100
 ```

-Weighting the US surname distribution so that it matches the racial
+Weighting the US surname distribution so that it matches the ethnic
 composition of Kansas does not solve the issue, so we manually checked
 200 random brands with letters in the 2016 brand book.
 In 78% of the
 random brands at least one of the letters corresponded to one or both of